dialvare/edge-cv-serie/docs/sno_aws.md

    ```
    oc get nodes
    ```
    If everything has been configured in a proper way, you should see just one node with master and worker capabilities!

+## Next stage
+In this blog, we have explored the detailed process of successfully installing Red Hat Single Node OpenShift on Amazon Web Services (AWS).
+This initial step lays the foundation for creating and managing containers in a fully functional environment.
+Now, the next exciting step is configuring OpenShift for use in the realm of artificial intelligence.
+The convergence of OpenShift and artificial intelligence opens up a world of possibilities for the development, deployment, and management of machine learning-driven applications.
+So, get ready to explore the exciting terrain where container technology meets artificial intelligence in our next blog!